trovitsys/puppet-opendkim/README.md

 ## Overview
 Currently only supports CentOS, fork me to support more distributions.

-The opendkim module allows you to set up mail signing and manage DKIM services with minimal effort
+The opendkim module allows you to set up mail signing and manage DKIM services with minimal effort.

 ## Module Description